SuperGawp/SuperGawp/README.md

 -->

 ## Introduction
-I am a Software System Engineering student diving into the world of code and design.
+I am a recent graduate of Software System Engineering diving into the world of code and design.
 Currently immersed in the world of software development, I find myself exploring the details of figuring out how things work.
 Being from Australia, I did my first year of Software Engineering from Univeristy of Newcastle.
-After moving to Regina, Canada I've been continuing on here at University of Regina.
+After moving to Regina, Canada I've been continuing on at University of Regina.

 ### Skills 🔭
 - <strong>Languages:</strong> C++, HTML, CSS, Javascript, Python, Java, SQL, C, PHP <br/>